fsantanna-no/gals/src/kt/README.md

 different times.

-The GALS architecture acknowledges that distributed processes are not synchronized and that communication between them takes time.
+The GALS architecture acknowledges that distributed processes are not synchronized and that communication between them takes time, i.e., processes are asynchronous to one another.
-Our approach is to delay the occurrence of events so that all processes receive them in time and can reproduce the logical ticks in the exact same way.
+Our approach is to coordinate the processes transparently and delay the occurrence of events so that the logical ticks are reproduced in real time in the exact same way.
+One important requirement is that the distributed application (`dapp`) must be programmed as if it is a local synchronous application, with no explicit communication with other processes in the network.

 Our solution, entitled `gals`, relies on a central server to coordinate clients that represent the distributed processes.
 The client and server are always the same and are shipped with the `gals` software distribution.
-The actual application must be implemented by the user of `gals` and communicates with the clients through a simple TCP API to receive and generate events.
+The actual `dapp` must be implemented by the user of `gals` and communicates with the clients through a simple TCP API to receive and generate events.
-We also ship a sample application that generates random events and dumps the logical ticks in the screen.
+We also ship a sample `dapp` that just generates random events and dumps the logical ticks in the screen.

 ## Install